Help for our Community: COVID-19

 Meals can be picked up at 25 Front Ave.

 We have put together a reference guide of grocery stores and pharmacies offering pick up and delivery as well as dedicated shopping times for seniors and immune compromised citizens.
-We also have a list of restaurants that are offering take out or delivery.

 Need more assistance?
 The Volunteer Centre of St. Lawrence-Rideau, in partnership with the United Way of Leeds & Grenville and the Rotary Clubs of Brockville and 1000 Islands are offering a volunteer grocery delivery service in Brockville and the surrounding area.
 This service is for essentials only, and you must have made arrangements in advance to order and pay for your supplies with the retailer.